 The best way to oust the smartphone, then, is to try and reinvent it.
 The Samsung Galaxy Fold literally folds in half.
 Because why not?

 A technology at least eight years in the making is here, but is it what every smartphone will look like from now on?
 Or is it an amazing piece of engineering that in reality is impractical and too expensive?
-After we went hands-on with the phone, we’d say it’s somewhere between the two.
+We've used the phone twice - once ahead of its initial planned launch, and again at IFA 2019 when it was re-launched after controversial quality issues, and we’d say it’s somewhere between the two.

 Yes, it folds.
 But should it?